 The proprietary fund statements share the same focus as the government-wide statements, reporting both short-term and long-term information about financial status.
-The District's major proprietary fund for this fiscal year was Washington County Rural Water System.
-Net position of this fund increased by \$252,083.
-Net position of the non-major proprietary funds increased by \$985,236.
-The total proprietary fund net position increased by \$1,237,319.
+The District's major proprietary funds for this fiscal year were Washington County Rural Water System and Dakota County Rural Water.
+Net position of these funds increased by \$185,099 and \$15,596, respectively.
+Net position of the non-major proprietary funds increased by \$23,596.
+The total proprietary funds net position increased by \$224,291.